Chestnut45/theseus/README.md

 };
 ```

-To construct a new component and add it to an object:
+To construct a new component and add it to a game object:

 ```C++
 // Pass your component's constructor arguments directly to the AddComponent template function